 2. NUCLEAR POWER SITUATION

-The National Commission for Nuclear Energy (CNEN) was established in 1956 to pave the way for the introduction of nuclear power and nuclear applications in Mexico.
-CNEN encompassed all the nuclear activities in the country (exploration for uranium, nuclear research, regulation, etc.) except for the generation of electricity by nuclear means, which was the sole responsibility of CFE, and the utilization of radioisotopes.
-Later, CNEN was transformed into the National Institute on Nuclear Energy (INEN), which redefined the attributes but with very few changes.
+The National Commission for Nuclear Energy (CNEN) was established in 1956 to pave the way to introduce nuclear power and nuclear applications in Mexico.
+CNEN encompassed all nuclear activities in the country (exploration for uranium, nuclear research, regulation, etc.) except for the generation of electricity by nuclear means, which was the sole responsibility of CFE, and the utilization of nuclear radioisotopes.
+Later, CNEN was transformed into the National Institute on Nuclear Energy (INEN), which redefined its attributions but with very few changes to its responsibilities.

-In 1979, INEN was replaced by three organizations: 1) The National Institute of Nuclear Research (ININ), in charge of all the aspects related to research; 2) Mexican Uranium (URAMEX), in charge of uranium exploration and eventually uranium production; and 3) the National Commission for Nuclear Safety and Safeguards (CNSNS), in charge of nuclear regulation and safeguards.
-In 1985, URAMEX was dissolved and all its functions passed to the Department of Energy.
+In 1979, INEN was replaced by three organizations: (i) The National Institute of Nuclear Research (ININ), in charge of all the aspects related to research; (ii) Mexican Uranium (URAMEX), in charge of uranium exploration and eventually uranium production; and (iii) the National Commission for Nuclear Safety and Safeguards (CNSNS), in charge of nuclear regulation and safeguards.
+In 1985, URAMEX was dissolved and all its functions were passed to the Secretariat of Energy.

-As mentioned above, there is only one nuclear plant in operation in Mexico, with two boiling water reactors (BWRs) of 805 MW(e) net each (Table 5).
-For the time being, there is a projection to add three power units towards 2029–2031, if financial means are met.
-PRODESEN demonstrates that 54.3% of the additional capacity to be installed through 2029 shall consist of clean technologies, contributing 32.552 MW.
-Up to 12% could consist of nuclear generation.
+As mentioned above, there is only one nuclear plant in operation in Mexico, with two boiling water reactors (BWRs).
+There is still a plan to add three power units towards 2029–2031, if financial means are met.
+PRODESEN demonstrates that 40% of the additional capacity to be installed through 2029 shall consist of clean technologies, contributing 32.552 MW.
+It is anticipated that up to 12% could consist of nuclear generation.

 |Data source: IAEA - Power Reactor Information System (PRIS).|